Configuration options

 Default: False

-Whether we will scan a public suffix (e.g. .pl) if it appears on the target list.
+Whether we will enumerate subdomains for a public suffix (e.g. .pl) if it appears on the target list.
 This may cause very large number of domains to be scanned.

 Reporting